Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Introduction

 \subsection{Motivation, background, and outline}

 With the advent of realizable 2D materials such as graphene~\cite{novo}---a single layer of carbon atoms arranged in an approximate honeycomb array---there has been an outpouring of theoretical and experimental studies on wave transport and localization properties in two-dimensional lattices.
 The bipartite honeycomb geometry frequently appears in applications in condensed matter systems~\cite{kane}, ultra-cold atoms in optical lattices~\cite{ess,haller}, coupled waveguide arrays~\cite{ma}, acoustic structures~\cite{hibbins}, and mechanical metamaterials~\cite{bertoldi}.
 Many of these engineered platforms exhibit malleable nonlinear responses at sufficiently high excitation levels.
 Understanding the dynamics of energy localization in discrete nonlinear systems is of fundamental importance in their design.
 Here, we consider a well-known class of spatially localized and time-periodic solutions called \textit{discrete breathers}~\cite{flasch08} in the honeycomb lattice.
-The majority of literature on discrete breathers is on one-dimensional lattices or rectangular lattices in higher dimensions.
+Most of the literature on discrete breathers concerns one-dimensional lattices or rectangular lattices of higher dimensions.
 However, several studies on the properties of discrete breathers in hexagonal and honeycomb lattices are given in \cite{kouk,kouk2,dai,wattis,palermo}.

 Recently, there has been a renewed interest from the condensed matter community in a class of quasi-particle known as the \textit{semi-Dirac fermion}.
 The semi-Dirac fermion has the peculiar property that its energy dispersion relation is \underline{linear} in one direction and \underline{quadratic} in the orthogonal direction.
 This implies that the quasi-particle is \textit{massive} moving in one direction, $E(\mathbf{k}=(k_x,0))=\hbar^2k_x^2/2m$, and \textit{massless} moving in the perpendicular direction, $E(\mathbf{k}=(0,k_y))=\hbar vk_y$, where $E$ is energy, $\mathbf{k}$ is quasi-momentum, $m$ is mass, $\hbar$ is Planck's constant, and $v$ is the quasi-particle's effective velocity.
 The semi-Dirac fermion was theoretically predicted to exist in a graphene-like structure in 2008~\cite{dietl}.
 In 2024, it was experimentally observed for the first time in the topological metal ZrSiS using spectroscopy~\cite{basov}.